seatable/seatable-admin-docs/manual/docker/Enterprise-Edition/Deploy SeaTable-EE with Docker.md

 **The Let's Encrypt SSL certificate is about to expire, how do I renew it?**

-The SSL certificate should be renewed automatically 30 days prior to its expiration.
+The SSL certificate should renew itself automatically 30 days prior to its expiration.
 If the automatic renewal fails, this command renews the certificate manually:

 ```bash
 /templates/renew_cert.sh